 Following a low FODMAP diet can help relieve digestive symptoms in some individuals.
 However, the diet is very restrictive.
 It’s important to work toward getting all the nutrients you need.

 If you think you may benefit from avoiding high FODMAP foods, consider working with an RD, if possible.
 They can explain the different phases of the low FODMAP diet and help you to implement it safely.

 An RD can help ensure you’re eliminating all high FODMAP foods that could be causing symptoms, ensure you’re getting enough nutrients while on the low FODMAP diet, and assess which FODMAPs are cause symptoms.
 They can also help you wean off the diet when appropriate.

 Many commonly consumed foods are high in FODMAPs, but they should only be restricted by people who are sensitive to them.

-For these people, high-FODMAP foods should be swapped for low-FODMAP foods from the same food group.
-This will help reduce the risk of nutritional deficiencies that can occur when following a restrictive diet.
+If you’re sensitive to FODMAPS, you should swap out high FODMAP foods for low FODMAP options from the same food group.
+This can help reduce your risk of nutritional deficiencies that can occur when following a restrictive diet.